Scholar Stories

 An NGS scholarship is not where the story ends — it is where a career begins.
 Alumni are thriving across law enforcement, medicine, aviation, social work, government, and the arts, carrying the support they received into work that serves others.
 In the 2024–2025 academic year alone, 41 NGS Scholars earned their degrees and stepped into careers of their own choosing.

 Many come back.
-At BootCamp, NGS alumni return to sit on panels and coach the next class of Scholars through the same crossroads they once faced — sharing practical advice on thriving in college and beyond.
+At BootCamp, NGS Alumni return to sit on panels and coach the next class of Scholars through the same crossroads they once faced — sharing practical advice on thriving in college and beyond.
 It is proof that the investment compounds, one graduate at a time, into a community that keeps giving back to the families who gave so much.

 The stories add up to a record of completion — Scholars who start, persist, and graduate into careers of their own choosing.